 Taking Back Progressivism from the Regressives

 “Conatus” is defined as the inherent drive in something to exist and continually improve itself.
-Sartre conveyed the concept as the ‘coefficient of adversity’ and Schopenhauer described it as the ‘Will to Live.’
-In our modern worldview inevitably coloured by the theory of the evolution, it is struggle that allows us to change for the better, or adapt to our environment, at the biological level.
-Without the impetus of hardship steering us toward dynamic responses, we are liable to remain static.
-These dynamic responses are, in essence, progress.
+Sartre described the concept as the ‘coefficient of adversity’, Schopenhauer as the ‘Will to Live.’
+In evolution, it is struggle that allows us to change for the better, or adapt to our environment, at the biological level.
+Without the impetus of hardship steering us toward dynamic responses, or progress, we remain static.

 You might have come across #defendprogress on social media.
-In a day long event entitled “Defending Progressivism,” organised by Conatus News and Culture Project, a series of panellists dissected the theme from a number of angles.
+In a day-long event entitled “Defending Progressivism,” organised by Conatus News and Culture Project, a series of panellists dissected the theme from a number of angles.
 Renowned activists and academics, including A.C.
-Grayling, Peter Tatchell, Claire Fox, Phil Pearl, Sara Khan, and Gita Sahgal–to name but a few–brought to the table their perspectives on an array of hot topics, including Brexit, mental health, feminism today, the refugee crisis, and the future of activism.
+Grayling, Peter Tatchell, Claire Fox, Phil Pearl, Sara Khan, and Gita Sahgal–to name a few–brought to the table their perspectives on an array of hot topics, including Brexit, mental health, feminism today, the refugee crisis, and the future of activism.

-“Defending Progressivism” was, in my opinion, a call to take back the words ‘progress’ and ‘liberal.’
+“Defending Progressivism” was, in my opinion, a call to take back the word.
 Healthy, lively debate and constructive exchange were the salient features of Saturday’s conference.
-What struck me as I listened was the sense of disillusionment with the state of the left today.
-The panellists hardly agreed with each other over every matter –that was the beauty of the debate that, while animated at times, never descended into disrespect–but there was a general consensus that the left was abandoning its ideals.
+What struck me as I listened was the sense of disillusionment with the state of politics today.
+The panellists hardly agreed with each other over every matter –that was the beauty of the debate that, while animated at times, never descended into disrespect–but there was a general consensus that progressives seemed to be abandoning their ideals.
 Terry Sanderson referenced the rise of emotional and personality politics.
-Heather Brunskell-Evans said she had ‘abandoned the left’ and that what was currently happening with it was representative of a deep ‘malaise’ in society.
-Claire Fox, author of I Find That Offensive!, lamented the state of free speech on campuses and berated those students who, under the protection of safe spaces, hide from ideas and arguments.
+Heather Brunskell-Evans said that what was currently happening with politics was representative of a deep ‘malaise’ in society.
+Claire Fox, author of I Find That Offensive!, lamented the state of free speech on campuses.

 Millennial fragility and the frequent abuse of terminology associated with mental health–the ubiquitous ‘trigger’ comes to mind–led nicely into Phil Pearl’s humorous yet incisive delivery on the topic.
-In no uncertain terms, he made clear his disdain for the ‘label’ culture that reduces people into conditions through self-diagnosis and an exaggeration of the ills of mental distress.
+In no uncertain terms, he made clear his disdain for the ‘label’ culture that reduces people to conditions through self-diagnosis and an exaggeration of the ills of mental distress.
 Anxiety, he said, is our friend.
 It is a sign that we need to address something.
 Without anxiety, no one would get out of bed.
 Naturally, he distinguished between this healthy form of anxiety that serves as motivation and chronic anxiety.
-Pearl warned the audience that, as a society, we are over-medicating and silencing healthy cues that should otherwise be the stimulus for improvement.
-‘Labels exclude the possibility of change’ is a phrase that will stay with me.
-Contrary to the current trend in penning endless neologisms to suit every last variation of the dynamic human personality, we can exist and improve without becoming the sum of our conditions.
+Pearl warned the audience that, as a society, we are over-medicating and silencing healthy cues that should otherwise be the stimulus for improvement: “Labels exclude the possibility of change,” he said.
+We can exist and improve without becoming the sum of our conditions.
 And we certainly do not need protection from healthy levels of distress.
-Relevant in an era where Post-Election Stress Disorder is a thing.
-Peter Tatchell, thankfully, assured us that Trump is no fascist.
-There are, as of yet, no concentration camps and we still don’t have a one-party system.